diogogomesaraujo/frost-sig/README.md

 `frost-sig` is a threshold signature crate that implements the FROST protocol for Nano Currency transactions.

+It was developed as my Final Project for my Computer Science degree in Universidade da Beira Interior and it was used to build [Aokiji](https://github.com/diogogomesaraujo/aokiji), a Rust wallet for Nano group transactions that uses FROST.

 ## Features

 - FROST Keygen, Preprocess and Sign implementation for ed25519-blake2b variant.